From Failure to Success: Fixing Digital Transformation Mistakes

 How to Fix It:

-- Map business outcomes first – force teams to document specific business
+- Map business outcomes first – force teams to document specific business problems and desired

-desired results before they even glance at technology options.
+results before they even glance at technology options.

-- Assess capabilities, not technologies – focus on what your organization
+- Assess capabilities, not technologies – focus on what your organization needs to do, not

-do, not what it needs to buy.
+what it needs to buy.

 factor.